 What is Artificial Lift?

-Artificial lift is a process to increase the fluid flow by artificial means.
+Artificial lift is a process to increase fluid flow by artificial means.
 The artificial lift method is used to withdraw crude oil from production wells by increasing pressure within the reservoir.
 For increasing production, mechanical devices or other means are used when the reservoir’s natural drive energy is insufficient to push the oil to the surface.
 Artificial lift methods force the oil to reach the surface and thus increase production and recovery.

-The requirement of artificial lifts depends on the available pressure of the region.
+The requirement for artificial lifts depends on the available pressure of the region.
 Studies found that 50% of the oil wells in the world need an artificial lift.
 96% of the oil wells situated in the USA require artificial lifts.
-For some wells, the artificial lift methods may not be required initially.
+For some wells, artificial lift methods may not be required initially.
 However, as time passes the available pressure reduces, and artificial lift is employed.
 It is therefore important to use the artificial lift on all wells at some time in their life.

 Purpose of Artificial Lift

 Artificial lift is used in oil wells to serve the following purposes: